klaytn/klaytn-docs/docs/klaytn/design/transactions/fee-delegation.md

 ## TxTypeFeeDelegatedChainDataAnchoring <a id="txtypefeedelegatedchaindataanchoring"></a>

-TxTypeFeeDelegatedChainDataAnchoring is a fee-delegated data anchoring transaction type that will be used by the service chain.
+TxTypeFeeDelegatedChainDataAnchoring is a fee-delegated transaction that anchors service chain data to the Klaytn mainchain.
+Service chains periodically send this type of transaction to the Klaytn mainchain to ensure its security and credibility of data.
 For more details about the data anchoring, see [Anchoring](../../../node/service-chain/references/anchoring.md).
-As it is a fee-delegated transaction, the transaction fee is charged to the fee payer.
-The service chain periodically sends a transaction of this type to the Klaytn mainchain to prove the data integrity of itself.
-Note that submitting transactions of this type via RPC is prohibited.
-The current implementation uses private p2p channels to send a TxTypeFeeDelegatedChainDataAnchoring transaction for security reasons.
-This transaction type does not change the state of the Klaytn blockchain except the sender's nonce being increased by one.
+As it is a fee-delegated transaction as well, its transaction fee is charged to the fee payer.
+Be mindful that it is not allowed to send this transaction via RPC.
+Currently, this transaction is executed through private p2p channels for security reasons.
+This transaction does not change the state of the Klaytn blockchain except the sender's nonce being increased by one.

 ### Attributes <a id="attributes"></a>